Episode 1: When Life Breaks You

 Finances

-I didn’t build a framework because I wanted to.
+I didn’t build this framework because I wanted to.

 I built it because I needed one.

-Life moves in stages — especially during loss and crisis:
+Life moves in stages — especially during crisis:

 Survival → Stability → Significance